jhu-dvrk/dvrk-readthedocs/docs/pages/software/applications/debug.rst

 * https://github.com/jhu-dvrk/sawIntuitiveResearchKit/tree/main/core/applications

 Can be used to tune PID without any other component running.
-No built-in homing procedure so user have to use direct control in IO widget to preload the encoders if they want absolute positions.
+No built-in homing procedure sos user have to use *direct control* in IO widget to preload the encoders if they want absolute positions.